Background

 I usually ask it slightly differently:

 To succeed at this company / in this role, someone would need hunger, humility, and smarts about people.
-I think Carlos has all three — although of course tell me if you disagree!
-But regardless, of course, everyone has a different balance of those attributes.
+I think Carlos has all three — although tell me if you disagree!
+But, of course, everyone has a different balance of those attributes.
 So if you had to rank those three, from what Carlos exhibits most to least, how would you rank them?

 Endorsement strength